-Characteristic: A characteristic describes a fact (a characteristic is a property of a fact).
+Characteristic9: A characteristic describes a fact (a characteristic is a property of a fact).
 A characteristic or distinguishing aspect provides information necessary to describe a fact or distinguish one fact from another fact.
 A fact may have one or many distinguishing characteristics.

-Other common terms used for characteristic are "aspect" or "dimension".
+Synonyms for characteristic include "aspect" and "dimension".